Having carpets and rugs periodically cleaned makes them last longer and

 in the carpet.
 Then, using white absorbent material, hold it against each

-color, count to ten, and examine the results.
-If the dye has bled into
+color, count to 10, and examine the results.
+If the dye has bled into the

 call a professional.

-- Remember, haphazard attempts at spot removal may result in indelible stains
+Remember, haphazard attempts at spot removal may produce indelible stains

-and/or permanent damage to fabrics.
-If you have doubts, seek the advice
+and/or permanently damage fabrics.
+If you have doubts, seek professional

-Depending on the stain, you'll want to try one or more of the following
+Depending on the stain, try one or more of the following cleaning agents

-2. Mixture of one-half teaspoon of white neutral detergent (a mild liquid dishwashing
+2. Mixture of one-half teaspoon white neutral detergent (a mild liquid dishwashing

-detergent containing no strong alkalies or bleaches) with a
+detergent containing no strong alkalis or bleaches) and one cup lukewarm

-3. Mixture of one tablespoon of ammonia with one-half cup of water.
+3. Mixture of one tablespoon ammonia with one-half cup water.

-4. Mixture of one-third cup of white vinegar with two-thirds cup of water.
+4. Mixture of one-third cup white vinegar with two-thirds cup water.

-5. Mixture of a solution of powdered enzyme laundry detergent made by following
+5. Mixture of solution of powdered enzyme laundry detergent made by following

 the directions on the label or box.
-The solution should remain on the stain
+Keep solution on the stain for length

 Try these cleaning agents in the order indicated in the following list

-until the stain is removed.
-Apply small amounts of the cleaning solution with
+until the stain disappears.
+Apply small amounts of cleaning solution with

-a clean, white, absorbent towel.
+a clean white absorbent towel.
 Blot frequently and continue to apply and

-blot until the staining material is no longer transferred to the absorbent material.
-The final step is to blot any remaining moisture or cleaning
+blot until the staining material no longer transfers to the absorbent material.

+As the final step, blot any remaining moisture or cleaning solutions by

 Beer 2, 4